flowershow/flowershow/README.md

 - It is crucial to reflect any changes or additions to the environment variables in `env.mjs`.
 - Use `import { env } from './env.mjs'` for accessing environment variables to ensure proper handling and avoid direct access through `process.env`.

-Note: you can find most of the development variable values in Vercel https://vercel.com/datopian1/datahub-next-new/settings/environment-variables (filter for "Development" variables).
+Note: you can find most of the development variables values in Vercel https://vercel.com/datopian1/datahub-next-new/settings/environment-variables (filter for "Development" variables).

 ## App config